tymyrddin/blue-linux/source/docs/opsec/integrity-downloads.md

 ## Verifying downloaded software

-When downloading software, `.iso`s and `.deb`s and the like, download the `xxxsum` (choose from what is available) as well as the software and check.
+When downloading software (`.iso`s and `.deb`s and the like), also download the `xxxsum` (choose from what is available) and check the integrity (it is the intended file, and nothing has changed underway).

 For example do: